sys9317/assignment05/README.md

 In the third question, the filtered homicide dataset is converted into a spatial object.
-Using the sf package, the longitude and latitude columns are transformed into spatial geometries (points) with a coordinate reference system (CRS) of EPSG 4326 (WGS84).
+Using the sf package, the longitude and latitude columns are transformed into spatial geometries (points) with a coordinate reference system (CRS) with the value of 4326.
 This allows the dataset to be treated as geospatial data that can be visualized or spatially joined to shapefiles.
+The "remove = FALSE" make sure the data keeps the original variables.
 The geographic distribution of homicides is then visualized using ggplot2.
 Each point represents a homicide, color-coded according to whether an arrest was made: blue for TRUE and pink for FALSE.
 This map provides a clear spatial overview of where homicides and subsequent arrests have occurred across the city.